cloud-native-canada/k8s_setup_tools/docs/5_cli_mcp.md

 ![JIRA MCP List](images/jira_mcp_tools.jpeg)

-Now you can interact with JIRA from you CLI!
+**Step 6:** Interact with JIRA from you CLI!

 ```
+- "List all the issues in the boutique project."
 - "Create a new issue SCRUM-2 in the boutique project titled 'UI update' and describe it as 'Implement the new feature as for UI .'"
-- "List all the issues in the boutique project."
 - "Add a comment to SCRUM-2 saying 'This is a comment'"
 - "Show me the details for issue SCRUM-2."
 - "Assign issue SCRUM-2 to Archy k."